MHD Designs - Magalie Houle Dawson - Fashion Sculpture For Collectible Dolls

 I am happy to announce that the Little Darling sculpt #5 is available!

 My order book is now OPEN if you would like to order a Little Darling.
-The wait
+The wait from

-Have a beautiful weekend!!!!
+Have a beautiful Autumn!

 Magalie